jobro13/Instinct/Docs/ResourceAPI.md

 Context Group "Tool" will be used to store info such as hotkeys and equipped state.
 Server side handling: The tool MODEL is loaded.
 PrimaryPart is either the sole part in it or a complete tool.
 Once equip the whole model is copied

+Low-level tools have a :DoAction and :Cache field;

+:DoAction(Target, Action)
+Target is the instinct target; action is the action identifier (string)

+:Cache(OptList, Target)
+OptList is IntentionService option list, can be used to add info to the :GetOption function

+Target is the current target.